pinepain/php-ref/README.md

 ## Development and testing

-This extension shipped with Vagrant file which provides basic environment for development and testing purposes.
+This extension ships with a Vagrant file which provides a basic environment for development and testing purposes.
-To start it, just type `vagrant up` and then `vagrant ssh` in php-weak directory.
+To start it, just type `vagrant up` and then `vagrant ssh` from within the main directory.

 Services available out of the box are:

  - Apache2 - on [192.168.33.10:8080](http://192.168.33.102:8080)
  - nginx - on [192.168.33.10:80](http://192.168.33.102:80)

-For plumbing memory-related problems there are valgrind, to activate it, execute `export TEST_PHP_ARGS=-m` before running tests.
+For debugging memory-related problems, valgrind is already installed.
+To activate it, execute `export TEST_PHP_ARGS=-m` before running tests.

-To prevent asking test suite to send results to PHP QA team, `NO_INTERACTION=1` env variable is set.
-If run tests in your own environment, just execute `export NO_INTERACTION=1` to mute that reporting.
+The test suite may prompt to send results to the PHP QA team, which can be disabled by setting the `NO_INTERACTION=1` environment variable.
+If you run tests in your own environment, the shell command `export NO_INTERACTION=1` will disable it.

-There are `php7debugzts` directory inside this repo which contains include files for master php branch (which may be out of date sometimes) for type-hinting inside your IDE in case you don't have PHP 7 include files installed.
-They are provided only for typehinting and nothing more.
-While for quick fixes they are ok, for real development you have to point to real file from the same PHP version you are building extension for.
+There is a `php7debugzts` directory inside this repo which contains include files for the master php branch (which may be out of date sometimes) to support type-hinting inside your IDE in case you don't have PHP7 include files installed.
+They are provided only as a convenience, and any serious deveopment should use the real files from the exact PHP version you are developing against.

 You may also want to try Rasmus'es [php7dev](https://github.com/rlerdorf/php7dev) box with Debian 8 and ability to switch between large variety of PHP versions.

 ## Reference: